SENIOR LIVING COMMUNITIES

 Senior Living Communities

-1: Truthful in All Communications: All communications, both verbal and written, will be 100% accurate.
+1: Be Truthful in All Communications: All communications, both verbal and written, will be 100% accurate.

-2: Communities Will Fully Disclose All Anticipated Monthly Costs for Care and Assistance: NAOSA members will disclose all anticipated monthly living costs over and above a community’s base price.
-Although applicable in independent living, most issues occur in either an assisted living or skilled nursing setting.
-Assisted living and skilled nursing communities generally have a base monthly fee, an additional fee based on level of assistance required and potential ala carte service fees, such as medication management or additional meals.
+At times, full cost is either not disclosed or is not clearly communicated to prospective residents.
+This is especially true in either an assisted living or skilled nursing setting.
+Assisted living and skilled nursing communities generally have a base monthly fee, and then an additional fee based on level of assistance required and potential a la carte service fees, such as medication management and assistance with higher levels of activities of daily living.

 The majority of individuals residing in an assisted living and skilled nursing community will require services over and above the base monthly fee.
 In order to receive an accurate estimate of the monthly living costs, it is critical that a thorough needs assessment is performed.
 As part of this assessment, the client and/or family must be an active part of this process, providing exact detail of service expectations, current medications, and other needs.
 This assessment will help to establish a realistic cost of living in the community.